-For us, the best bread knife on the market right now has to be Mercer Culinary’s cost-effective and high quality offering.
+For us, the best bread knife on the market right now has to be Mercer Culinary’s cost-effective and excellent offering.
 The knife features a blade made from sturdy Japanese steel, making for a razor-sharp edge that stays sharp for long stretches between sharpening.
-The metal is also high carbon, and rust resistant.

 At its other end, the knife’s handle offers textured finger points for a comfortable and secure grip.
 A protective finger guard also ensures your hands are as safe as possible during use.
 Overall, as the winner of the Cook’s Illustrated Best Serrated Knife award, you can count on this knife to deliver effective and finest cutting.
 To match your kitchen interior, the knife’s handle is also available in eight attractive colors.